5. SO3 Capsules (SOO framework)

 • the hypervisor-side capsule build / inject / snapshot code (so3/avz/capsule_build.c, injector.c).

 A capsule-capable guest is produced by virt64_capsule_defconfig (enabling CONFIG_SOO).
-The AVZ demonstration shipped in this repository (virt64_avz_so3.its) boots an SO3 agency, which is enough to exercise the hypervisor; running actual capsules additionally requires the Linux agency from the soo repository.
+The AVZ demonstration shipped in this repository (the virt64_avz.its AVZ ITB plus the separate virt64_so3_guest.its guest ITB — see Two-ITB AVZ boot) boots a plain SO3 guest (CONFIG_SOO=n), which is enough to exercise the hypervisor; running actual capsules additionally requires the Linux agency (built with the soo override described above).

 5.2.
 Split (frontend/backend) drivers